-COLIN STEWART ROBERTSON MBA – MRICS – MCIArb COMMUNITY/NEIGHBOUR DISCUSSION PAPER – FEBRUARY 2020
+COLIN STEWART ROBERTSON MBA – MRICS – MCIArb COMMUNITY/RELATIONSHIP/NEIGHBOUR DISCUSSION PAPER

-WHY MEDIATE WHEN YOU COULD JUST GO ROUND AND SETTLE IT YOURSELF?
+WHY MEDIATE WHEN YOU COULD JUST GO ROUND TO THEM AND SETTLE IT YOURSELF?

 This may be the best way to take the initial heat out of a neighbour dispute but those unfortunate enough to have walked round to their next door neighbour, to have a polite and reasonable chat about a problem, and faced an abusive reception will know its limitations.
 Unfortunately, there appears to be a correlation between causing a neighbour dispute and not being receptive to objections about your behaviour.
 In more serious cases, the temptation to appoint Solicitors tends to firmly shut the door on a mediation resolution unless ordered by the courts.

-How do Community/Neighbour disputes start and why do they escalate?
+How do Community/Relationship/Neighbour disputes start and why do they escalate?

 Disputes generally escalate because a negative reaction to the original behavioural change is also taken badly by the original perpetrator.
 Additionally, neither of the parties often understand (and sometimes don’t want to understand) nor appreciate what has happened and they retreat into their bunkers.
-We are, of course, discussing here behavioural issues that have not escalated to criminal actions, such as wilful damage or violence, both of which are not mediatable.
-Also, community/neighbour disputes involving financial issues are not appropriate for this model which should be directed towards the more formal Commercial Mediation.
+We are, of course, discussing here behavioural issues that have not escalated to criminal actions, such as wilful damage or violence, both of which are not suitable for mediation.
+Also, community/relationship/neighbour disputes involving financial issues are not appropriate for this model which should be directed towards the more formal Commercial Mediation model.

 Sometimes issues develop or expand into a street/road or community as a whole.
-Whilst these can be mediatable they are generally the subject of a referral by a Local Authority or Housing Association/landowner.
+Whilst these can be mediated they are generally the subject of a referral by a Local Authority or Housing Association/landowner.

-So why can’t a simple sit round a table with a neighbour/s sort this out?
+So why can’t a simple ‘sit around a table’ with a neighbour/s sort this out?

 1. If parties already have difficulties speaking or acknowledging one another then, if the parties can be persuaded to attend, the lack of structure to such a meeting will probably result in a re-run of what has happened and recriminations.
 Additionally, a more vocal or dominant party can use the meeting to score more hits, leading to more regrettable conversations and the inevitable break-up of the meeting.
 The expectation that the parties will be receptive enough to find a resolution to a long running dispute, without some outside assistance, is based more on hope than reality.

-Why is it necessary to have someone totally independent/impartial to sort our domestic problems?
+Why is it necessary to have someone totally independent/impartial to sort our private/personal/domestic problems?

 1. For the very reason stated in the question.
 A good Mediator is totally impartial, fair and balanced in their approach, as well as putting the parties at ease.
 Above all a good Mediator listens.
 The Mediator should be prepared to ask searching questions based upon what the parties wish to discuss and for this to be in complete confidence to ensure that only the parties are aware of the dispute contents.
 Nothing discussed between each party should be related to other parties, with the rare exception of the parties disclosing a notifiable event or crime.